What is it Atrial Fibrillation?

-AF is a condition where Heart is beating “out of rhythm”.
+AF is a condition where Heart is beating “out of rhythm.”
 Imagine your clock or watch instead of moving forward regularly, second by second, moving forward erratically.
-Sometimes one second, another time 2 seconds and other times 4 seconds forward without any order.
-Completely random.
-So AF is “your heart beating irregular”.
+Sometimes one second, another time 2 seconds and other times 4 seconds forward without any order, completely random.
+So AF is “your heart beating irregular and out of rhythm.”

 Will I remain in AF forever or is it gonna go away?

 Once you have AF, you will have further episodes in the future.
 Unfortunately, it’s there to stay with you.
-You might have it periodically (Paroxysmal AF) or stay in AF all the times (Permanent AF).
+You might have it periodically, which is called Paroxysmal AF or permanently (Permanent AF).
 It might start as an episodic event initially, but down the track, you will have more of it.

 Well, in many ways.
-Some people are not even aware that their heart is beating irregular and living their normal life.
-Others do experience symptoms which could be different from person to person.
+Some people are not even aware that their heart is beating irregularly and continue a normal life as if nothing has changed.
+Others do experience symptoms that could be different from person to person.
 Some report palpitations and some fatigue.
-Some would report shortness of breath with exertion of any sort.
-Some cannot live a normal life when in AF (although not that common) while others are not even aware.
+Some would report shortness of breath with the exertion of any sort.
+Very few cannot live a normal life when in fibrillation (fortunately not that common) while others are not even aware.

-Irregular heartbeat, per se, is not lethal.
-The problem is that when AF is present (i.e. irregular heartbeat), the chance of blood clots forming in the heart is quite high.
+Irregular heartbeat, per se, is not lethal, but when the heart beats irregularly, the chance of blood clots forming in the heart is quite high.
 If a large enough clot forms in the heart, it can move with the blood flow out of the heart.
 Where it goes usually?
-BRAIN, and if the clot is large enough to block an artery in the brain, STROKE happens.
-Depending on how big the clot has been, the stroke could be trivial and temporary (TIA or Transient Ischemic Attack or “Mini-stroke”) or large and devastating.
-But, the good news is that these days we have excellent medications to reduce the chance of stroke significantly.
+BRAIN, and if the clot is large enough to block a major artery, STROKE happens.
+Depending on how big the clot has been, the stroke could be trivial and temporary (TIA or Transient Ischemic Attack or “Mini-stroke”) or large and devastating or even lethal.
+But, the good news is that these days we have excellent medications to reduce the risk of stroke significantly.

 So is managing AF is all about preventing stroke?

-Of course NOT, but that is the most crucial aspect of managing AF.
+Of course NOT, but that is the most crucial aspect of management.
 The other important issue is to stop your heart from beating fast when in atrial fibrillation.
-This can usually be done easily with medications.
+The usual heart rate is 60 to 70 beats per minute.
+In AF, this could go up to anywhere from 80 to 170 beats per minute.
+If this continues for a long time, “heart fatigue” could happen, which is actually heart giving up, and that’s when heart failure comes into the picture.
+Heart rate control can usually be achieved by medications.
 So the two parts of managing AF are 1) Preventing stroke and 2) Controlling your heart rate.

-I was told that my heartbeat should be regular as how it’s meant to be.
+I was told that my heartbeat should be regular, as that’s how it’s meant to be.